Niketkumardheeryan/ML-CaPsule/Music Generation using LSTM/READme.md

 ## Introduction
-This project aims to create a music generation model using LSTM networks.
+This project aims to create a music generation model.
 By training the model on a dataset of MIDI files, the LSTM can learn to generate new music sequences that mimic the style of the training data.

 ## Installation
 To set up the project: